GracilianoOG/fementor-profile-card/README.md

 ## 📖 Description

-This component was created with HTML, CSS, and JavaScript using the VSCodium code editor.
+This component was created with HTML and CSS using the VSCodium code editor.
 This challenge was provided by Frontend Mentor.
 It was made in one day.
 I wanted to code something simple to remember some basic concepts and to take a break from the courses I finished at freeCodeCamp.

 ## 🔨 Technologies